 The Mowat Cup has been exclusive to the British Columbia Hockey League after the 1999 Championship.

 Other leagues that were eligible for the Mowat Cup are...

 You can find official results in the BCHockey Handbook

 1928 The first competition for the Cup was limited to a one game affair as ice time was not available.
 Fernie defeated Ex-King George in Vancouver.
 Fernie had won the right to play in the final having defeated Armstrong 17-1, Salmon Arm 16-4, and Revelstoke 7-1

 1932 The Trail Smoke Eaters won their first of 22 titles over the next 29 seasons that the Cup was competed for.
 They defeated Merritt in Trail.

 1963 Saw the last Mowat Cup victory for the Trail Smoke Eaters, to date, as they defeated the New Westminster Royals, for it was their 22nd Mowat Cup win.

 1968 The British Columbia Junior A Hockey League was formed when New Westminster Royals and Victoria Cougars joined the four team Okanagan Junior Hockey League.
 The Penticton Broncos won the BCJHL Championship in that first year.

-Note: The 1975 Bellingham Blazers are the first U.S.A based team to win.
+1975 Bellingham Blazers are the first U.S.A based team to win.
 Bellingham would later move the franchise to Trail as the Trail Smoke Eaters.

 1981 Marked the inaugural season in which the British Columbia Junior Hockey League played the Peace Cariboo Junior Hockey League for the Mowat Cup.
 The Penticton Knights BCJHL defeated the Prince George Spruce Kings PCJHL two straight in the best of three, 3-0 and 5-1.